Just-Tryn-ToDevelop/starter-restaurant-reservation/README.md

 # Capstone: Restaurant Reservation System

-Link to live application: https://restaurant-app-capstone-front.herokuapp.com/
+Link to live application: [Restaurant Reservation App](https://restaurant-app-capstone-frontend.onrender.com)

 Restaurant Reservation System is an app for for managing and creating reservations, table occupancy and tables.